AdobeDocs/analytics-2.0-apis/tags.md

 # Tags APIs

-The Analytics 2.0 Tags APIs allow you to retrieve, update, or create tags programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with tags in the UI.
+The Analytics 2.0 Tags APIs allow you to retrieve, update, or create tags and their association with components programmatically through Adobe I/O. The APIs use the same data and methods that are used when working with tags in the UI.

 ## Authorization and authentication